chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/embedded-languages.md

 ### Language Services can be stateful and hard to embed

-VS Code's HTML support provides HTML, CSS, and JavaScript language features.
+Baosky's HTML support provides HTML, CSS, and JavaScript language features.
 Although the HTML and CSS language services are non-stateful, the TypeScript server powering the JavaScript language features is.
 We only offer basic JavaScript support inside HTML documents because it is hard to inform TypeScript of the project's state.
 For example, if you include a `<script>` tag that points to the `lodash` library hosted on a CDN, you will not get `_.` completions inside `<script>` tags.

 ### Encoding and decoding